Our Pro Bono and Community Investment Program

 - Encouraging our people who are involved with worthy causes in the community to use the resources of our pro bono practice to support those causes.
 Examples include Women in Super a not for profit national organisation founded by women for women, working in the superannuation and finance industries, and Scarf, a community organisation that has developed a restaurant-based hospitality training program for marginalised youth (including migrants and refugees).
 In both of these cases, a partner of the firm sits on the organisation’s board.

 - Operating Justice Connect’s Seniors Law clinic in Footscray and providing legal advice to elderly Victorians.
 Seniors Law is funded by the Victorian State Government and was established to prevent elder abuse and safeguard the rights of older Victorians.
-Senior Associate Conrad Smith has a long standing relationship with the clinic.
+Special Counsel Conrad Smith has a long standing relationship with the clinic.

 - Providing document support, and legal and administrative assistance to Flemington and Kensington Community Legal Centre.
 The assistance to the Centre is provided on an ‘as needed’ basis.